Health Wyze Antiperspirant

 Is this product really as good as the chemical antiperspirants?

 This is absolutely the safest antiperspirant product available, and this was our primary consideration during the formulation of it.
-Other antiperspirant products cannot compete with this one purely on the grounds of safety.
+Other antiperspirant products cannot compete with this product purely on the grounds of safety.
 It simply outclasses everything else on the market.
 However, individuals will have varying results of effectiveness.
-The quick answer is that it will be as effective for most people, most of the time.
-There are exceptions when this product is less effective.
-There are usually external factors involved when this happens.
-An example of this would be a person using this product in a hot and humid environment wherein the person was sweating heavily while applying it.
+The quick answer is that it will be as effective as competing products for most people, most of the time.
+There are some exceptions when this product is less effective.
+There are usually external factors involved whenever this happens.
+An example of this would be a person using this product in a hot and humid environment, wherein the person was sweating heavily while applying it.
 This could cause the antiperspirant to be washed from the body before it has an opportunity to sink in, as a consequence of it being totally water-based.
-This is probably the single biggest cause of dissatisfied customers.
 This product can be extremely effective, but it must be given time to sink in.
 Sometimes customers believe that it doesn't work when they use too much of it.
 Again, since this product is water-based, it is easy for a customer to use so much that it cannot be absorbed, and then to assume that the product itself is sweat.
-Sometimes people feel that they need to use a lot, because they expect that any natural product must be less effective, but the over-application of it is actually counterproductive.
+Sometimes people feel that they need to use a lot, because they believe that any truly natural product would have to be less effective, but the over-application of it is actually counterproductive.
 It is important to remember that this product is intended to reduce sweat and body odor, but creating a formulation that would entirely eliminate sweat would be dangerous.
 The environment and a person's overall sweatiness determines how often the product will need to be reapplied for effectiveness.
 Some people need it once a day, and other people need it twice.